semo21/ClickerGame/Development Log.md

 ### 07.01.25.

-- Almost finished refactoring MyPlayerController script.
+- Nearly finished refactoring the MyPlayerController script.

 ### 07.02.25.

-- Finished refactoring MyPlayerController script.
+- Completed refactoring of the MyPlayerController script.
-- Removed refactor branch
+- Removed the refactor branch
-  - Created new feature branch named "feature/currency-persistence"
+  - Created a new feature branch -- feature/currency-persistence
+- Implemented Save and Load system.